glyons-smemsc/myPACARES.net/COMPLIANCE.md

-# Compliance Statement for CARES Documentation
+# Compliance Statement for Pennsylvania CARES Documentation

+**Repository:** myPACares.net
+**Managing Entity:** Seven Mountains EMS Council (on behalf of the Pennsylvania CARES Program)

+## Purpose & Scope

-This repository hosts documentation and resources related to the Pennsylvania Cardiac Arrest Registry to Enhance Survival (CARES) as managed by Seven Mountains EMS Council.
-These documents are intended for use by licensed and CARES-contributing EMS agencies within the Commonwealth of Pennsylvania under the governance of the Seven Mountains EMS Council and the Pennsylvania CARES Coordinator.
+This GitHub repository hosts documentation, website source code, technical resources, and process guides for the Pennsylvania Cardiac Arrest Registry to Enhance Survival (PA CARES) program.
+The content is intended to support licensed and CARES-participating EMS agencies, regional EMS councils, and authorized personnel under the governance of the Pennsylvania Department of Health and the Pennsylvania CARES Coordinator.

+**Critical Disclaimer:** This repository does NOT contain, host, or process any Protected Health Information (PHI), confidential patient data, or live registry data.
+It contains only administrative, educational, and technical documentation.

-## Legal Compliance:
+## Legal & Regulatory Adherence

-All documentation and data management practices adhere strictly to the Pennsylvania General Assembly's 2009 EMS Act 37, ensuring the protection of patient privacy and the confidentiality of medical information.
-Access to these resources is regulated and monitored to comply with federal and state laws, including HIPAA regulations, to ensure the highest standards of privacy and security.
+All operations and data management practices of the PA CARES program itself adhere to:

+- The Pennsylvania EMS Act (Act 37 of 2009)
+- The Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security Rules
+- All applicable federal and Commonwealth of Pennsylvania laws governing patient privacy and confidential medical information.

+The materials in this repository are published to facilitate compliance with these laws by authorized users.

+## Authorized Access & Use

+- Primary Audience: Pennsylvania EMS agencies participating in CARES, their authorized personnel, regional EMS council staff, and the Pennsylvania CARES oversight team.
+- Use Case: The documentation is to be used as a guide for implementing, reporting to, and utilizing the CARES registry to improve cardiac arrest response and patient outcomes.
+- Restrictions: The technical and procedural information here is not intended for public redistribution or commercial use.
+It is provided "as-is" for the benefit of the Pennsylvania EMS community.

-## Data Handling and Security:
+## Security & Data Handling (Regarding the Registry)

-In managing this registry, we commit to the responsible handling of sensitive data, implementing robust security measures to prevent unauthorized access, disclosure, alteration, or destruction of information.
-Data usage is strictly limited to purposes of enhancing cardiac arrest survival rates through analysis, research, and improvement of EMS services.
+- The actual CARES registry data is housed in secure, HIPAA-compliant platforms separate from this documentation site.
+- The PA CARES program and Seven Mountains EMS Council employ robust administrative, physical, and technical safeguards to protect the confidentiality, integrity, and availability of all sensitive data.
+- Data access is strictly role-based and audited.

-## Ethical Standards:
+## Ethical Commitment

-Our operations and the use of CARES data are guided by the highest ethical standards, ensuring respect for individuals' rights and dignity.
-We are dedicated to advancing EMS care while safeguarding personal health information, maintaining transparency in our processes, and fostering trust among all stakeholders.
+Our work with the CARES registry is guided by the highest ethical standards, focusing on quality improvement, respect for patient dignity, and the advancement of evidence-based EMS care across the Commonwealth.
+We are committed to transparency in our processes and fostering trust with stakeholders and the communities we serve.

-## Collaboration and Use:

-Access to and use of CARES documentation by EMS agencies and medical professionals are conditioned upon compliance with the outlined legal and ethical standards.
-These documents serve as a guide for enhancing service quality and patient outcomes in cardiac arrest incidents and are not intended for public dissemination beyond the authorized audience.

-## Updates and Revisions:

-This compliance statement and the associated CARES documentation are subject to periodic review and update to reflect changes in legal requirements, data handling practices, and advancements in EMS care.
-Stakeholders will be notified of significant amendments to ensure continued compliance and alignment with best practices.
+## Repository Content Management

+- This COMPLIANCE.md file and all associated documentation will be reviewed periodically.
+- Updates will be made to reflect changes in law, program policy, technology, or best practices.
+- Significant changes to core compliance or data handling guidance will be communicated to stakeholders via standard PA CARES channels.

+## Contact for Compliance Inquiries

+For questions regarding:

-For inquiries or more information regarding compliance and data handling practices, please contact the Pennsylvania CARES Coordinator through the Seven Mountains EMS Council.
+- PA CARES Program Compliance, Data Use, or Access: Contact the Pennsylvania CARES Coordinator through the Seven Mountains EMS Council.
+- Issues or Suggestions for this Documentation Repository: Use the GitHub Issues feature for this repository or contact the repository maintainers.